-WAIRARAPA is a compact yet diverse region, a short drive from Wellington on the North Island of New Zealand, around 18.6 miles (30 kilometers) from the sea.
+Wairarapa is a compact yet diverse region, a short drive north from Wellington at the southern end of the North Island of New Zealand, around 18.6 miles (30 kms) from the sea.
 Wairarapa means glistening waters in Maori.
-Wairarapa’s modern wine history dates from the late 1970s plantings in Martinborough (see sub-regions, below), which included producers such as: Dry River, Martinborough Vineyard, Ata Rangi and Chifney (now Margrain).
+Wairarapa’s modern wine history dates from the late 1970s plantings in Martinborough (see sub-regions, below), which included producers such as: Dry River, Martinborough Vineyard (1979), Ata Rangi and Chifney (now Margrain).

 Vineyard area & wine production: Wairarapa has just 3% of New Zealand’s land under vine, and contributes to 1% of its total production. | 2016 1,005 hectares (2,482 acres) producing 5,000 tonnes (1% of the New Zealand total) from Pinot Noir (492 hectares or 1,215 acres), Sauvignon Blanc (324 hectares or 800 acres), Pinot Gris (58 hectares or 143 acres), Riesling (30 hectares or 74 acres), Gewurztraminer (3 hectares or 7.4 acres), Viognier (3 hectares or 7.4 acres), and Syrah (10 hectares or24.7 acres).

 Wine styles: Wairarapa is known for Pinot Noir (flagship), Sauvignon Blanc and aromatics (Riesling, Pinot Gris and Gewürztraminer), as well as Chardonnay, Syrah (increasingly favoured over trickier Cabernet and Merlot blends) and dessert wines.